HRL-at-NYUSH/data-viz-mining/Week3/W3 Note and Exercise.md

 Aside from the data sources, it is worth noting that textual descriptions that have many options can be seen as unstructured textual data.
 For example, there are about 40K different occupation descriptions in the Census dataset.
 This amount of potential values is hard for human to mentally keep track of.
 Thus, such data fields are closer to unstructured data instead of categorical.

+As a side note, NYPL has an [exploratory interface](http://archives.nypl.org/tools) for textual archive data.
+The ideas of "Visible Spectrum", "Mini Maps" as well as "Term Explorers" and "Collection as Network" are great inspirations for our data portal.

 <img src="./images/textual_data.png" alt="textual_data" width="700"/>

 <br>